Voting With a Felony Conviction, Yes, you get your right to vote back!

 There are many ways to register to vote.

 - There are many ways to register, including in person at county auditor or elections offices and in many other locations, government offices such as the Department of Licensing (DOL), Department of Social and Health Services (DSHS), and often local schools, libraries, and firehouses.
-You can also register online at www.secstate.wa.govby mail, or with organizations like the League of Women Voters.
+You can also register online at www.votewa.gov , by mail, or with organizations like the League of Women Voters.

 Note: There are deadlines for registration.
-You should contact the Secretary of State, your county elections office, or a voting rights organization for official deadlines.
-Generally you can register by mail until 29 days before an election, and in person until 8 days before the election.
+You should contact the Secretary of State, your county elections office or auditor, or a voting rights organization for official deadlines.
+You can register to vote in person until 8pm on Election Day.
+Online and mail registrations must be received 8 days before Election Day.